bleroy/3d-junkyard/Atari130MX/readme.md

 You can then slide the stem out of the switch while being careful not to lose the spring and the extremely tiny part that pushes the contact rod out of the way when the switch operates.

-Apply some key switch lube on the sides of the printed stem before placing it back into the transparent cover where the original was.
+Optionally apply some key switch lube on the sides of the printed stem before placing it back into the transparent cover where the original was.
+Check that the stem travels freely in the transparent top part of the switch before reassembling.
+Reject any stem that doesn't.
 Reassemble the stem and cover with the base of the switch.
 Operate it to verify that it slides smoothly.

 Do that with all 63 switches.